AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module0/ex5.md

 activity:
 ---

-# Exercise 0.5 - Install the Chrome extension for the Experience League documentation
+# 0.5 Install the Chrome extension for the Experience League documentation

 All documentation is available on Experience League by going [here](https://docs.adobe.com/content/help/en/platform-learn/comprehensive-technical-tutorial/overview.html).